 These injuries can range from mild to severe and could have significant impacts on the lives of all those involved.

-At El Dabe Ritter Law Firm, we are familiar with the repercussions of negligent driving on accident victims.
+At El Dabe Ritter Trial Lawyers, we are familiar with the repercussions of negligent driving on accident victims.
 We want to help you get the compensation you deserve for your injuries, losses, and damages.
 We will walk you through the legislative process and handle matters on your behalf as you recover.

-If you, someone close to you or someone you love, suffers injuries caused by a negligent driver, don’t hesitate to contact us to schedule a consultation with our top Los Angeles Car Accident Attorneys.
+If you, someone close to you or someone you love, suffers injuries caused by a negligent driver, don’t hesitate to contact us to schedule a free consultation with our top Los Angeles Car Accident Attorneys at El Dabe Ritter Trial Lawyers.